-A redline version is attached, showing all amendments and comments describing the proposed changes.
+A redline version is attached, showing all amendments and comments describing the proposed changes, as well as a clean version without redlines or comments.

 II.
 Impacts of Proposed Amendment

 NBMC 20.08.070 and .080 requires that applications for Comprehensive Plan and municipal code amendments be evaluated for their environmental, economic, and cultural impacts, as well as impacts to surrounding properties.
 These impacts are evaluated below.